Shall We Dance (1937 film): Reception

 Shall We Dance earned $1,275,000 in the US and Canada and $893,000 elsewhere, resulting in a profit of $413,000, less than half the previous Astaire-Rogers film.
 It also was not a critical success and was taken as an indication that the Astaire-Rogers pairing was slipping in its audience appeal.

+Recognition

 The film is recognized by American Film Institute in these lists: